MarcusBilo/strategy-sort/README.md

 At first glance, this may seem counterproductive.
 Most sorting algorithms deliberately avoid additional passes over the data unless absolutely necessary.
 However, StrategySort shows that this assumption is not always true: an explicit presort analysis phase can still lead to competitive, and in some cases, even superior performance.

-More complex/complicated algorithms, such as [crumsort](https://github.com/scandum/crumsort), reinforce this idea.
-Although they perform substantial upfront analysis, that additional work can significantly improve the efficiency of the subsequent sorting.

 # Performance
 Benchmarks were run on an Intel i5-9600K.